grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 but the effectiveness of that is based solely on someone reading the argument name and besides, before a path (passed as a string) reaches this method, it is usually passed around several times and it's very hard to keep track of what is inside this string, so it becomes easy to mess things up and pass e.g. a relative path where an absolute one is expected.
 The compiler does not enforce any constraints.
 More than that, one can pass an argument that's not even a path, because a `string` can contain any arbitrary content.

-Looks to me like a good situation to introduce a value object, but what kind of type or types should we introduce?
+It looks to me like a good situation to introduce a value object, but what kind of type or types should we introduce?
 Surely, we could create a single type called `Path`[^javahaspath] that would have methods like `IsAbsolute()`, `IsRelative()`, `IsFilePath()` and `IsDirectoryPath()` (i.e. it would handle the variability implicitly), which would solve (only - we'll see that shortly) one part of the problem - the signature would be:

 ```csharp
 void Backup(Path absoluteFilePath);